Huegoxaga/notes/embedded/README.md

 - There are development boards that include a microcontroller.
 It removes the necessity of designing a PCB for the microcontroller.
   - A programeer with a debugger is an additional hardware lays in between the development boards's MCU and the USB input port.
   - Debugger also has a smaller MCU and an have its own clock.
 It need the installation of a firmware.
 USB connector should connect to it to debug.
 It has a jumpper and only works when jumpper are connected.
+- Processor for microcontroller is more compat and has lower power consumption compare to microprocessor chipset like `x64`
 - Types of Microcontroller
   - PIC Microcontroller - PIC Stands for Peripheral Interface Controller produced by Microchip technology
   - ARM Microcontroller - ARM stands for Advanced RISC Machine.
-    - It’s the most popular Microcontrollers Programming in the digital embedded system world
+    - It's the most popular Microcontrollers Programming in the digital embedded system world
+    - the `ARMv8-A` architecture released in 2011 added support for 64-bit spaces and 64-bit arithmetic operations, anything before `ARMv8` uses 32-bit
+    - The 64-bit processor architecture for microcontroller commonly refers as `ARM64` or `aarch64`
+      - Generally `ARM64` and `aarch64` refer to the same thing, different vendor uses different term
   - 8051 Microcontroller - an 8bit microcontroller created by Intel in 1981.
   - AVR Microcontroller - AVR stands for Alf and Vegard's RISC Processor.
 It was the modified Harvard architecture machine.
   - MSP Microcontroller - MSP stands for Mixed Signal Processor.
 It’s the family from Texas Instruments.